 - Strategic lighting: Solar or low-voltage landscape lighting

-When redesigning a shaded backyard bordered by trees, garden designer Susanna Grant specifically selected “shrubs with bright yellow leaves” noting that “yellow-leafed shrubs are a great way to add a feeling of light to the shady areas of the garden”.
+For instance, when tackling a shaded backyard bordered by trees, garden designer Susanna Grant specifically selected “shrubs with bright yellow leaves,” recognizing that such foliage is highly effective at introducing a sense of light into dim garden areas.

 Selecting the Perfect Plants for Shade